 It would help to tailor blogs to prospects in the awareness stage of the buyer's journey.
 As mentioned above, these prospects are only just becoming aware of their problem and are likely to do more comprehensive research on the topic.

 It is where your blogs fit in.
 They need to be educational and informative, answering your prospects' questions.

 Before diving headfirst into blogging, you should spend some time creating your buyer personas.
 Use these to determine your prospects' common problems and then put together several themes for your blog.

 As an example, if you were part of an events company, here are a few blog title ideas that would perfectly sit in the awareness stage:

 - 7 Mistakes Couples Make When Planning Their Wedding

 - The Dos and Don'ts of Choosing an Event Planner

 You should note that these blog titles are not pushing your products or services on readers.
-Instead, they are engaging topics that will answer your prospects’ wider questions.
+Instead, they are engaging topics that will answer your prospects' more comprehensive questions.

-It is critical that your blogs are not sales-heavy.
-Instead, write educational and informative blogs to make your prospects aware of your business and to build their trust in you as a thought-leader.
+Your blogs mustn't be sales-heavy.
+Instead, write educational and informative blogs to make your prospects aware of your business and build their trust in you as a thought leader.

 How to Utilise Blogs for the Awareness Stage